peterussell/peterussell.github.io_old/_posts/2015-11-10-and-i-did-run-700-miles.md

 In September 2014 I embarked upon a vaguely epic quest to [try running 700 miles in a year][original-post].
-Although it's taken me a few months for the follow up, I'm delighted to report that in one year (+/- 1 week) I hit the 700 mile goal.
+Although it's taken me a few months for the follow up, I'm delighted to report that in one year (+/- 1 week) I hit the 700 miles.

 I've continued tracking my little excursions because it's been fun to see the variety of distances and frequency month to month.
 [The spreadsheet's here][spreadsheet].
-Current status: 846.63 miles (1362.51891 km), or most of the way San Francisco to Denver, or Wellington to Auckland a couple of times, and a bit.
+Current status: 846.63 miles (1362.51891 km), most of the way San Francisco to Denver - or Wellington to Auckland a couple of times, plus a bit

 So, lessons learned?